ibexa/documentation-developer/docs/guide/routereference.md

 - Passing a Content item instead of a Location (and using its `mainLocationId`)

-`RouteReference` represents a route (to a Location object, a declared route, etc.) with its parameters and can be passed to the `Router` for link generation.
+`RouteReference` represents a route (to a Location object, a declared route, etc.) with its parameters and can be passed to the `Router` for generating a link.
 `RouteReference` works like [Symfony's `ControllerReference`](http://api.symfony.com/2.3/Symfony/Component/HttpKernel/Controller/ControllerReference.html) for sub-requests.

 The advantage of a `RouteReference` is that its parameters can be modified later,